 We know how difﬁcult a time it is when we lose someone close.
-Our specialist Probate Solicitors are here to help.
+Our panel of specialist independent Probate Solicitors are here to help.
 We offer a sensitive service designed to remove the burden of dealing with the estate.
 To download our brochure, click here.

 When someone dies, you need to be able to deal with their assets and possessions (their ‘estate’) and distribute them according to their wishes.
 You might need to apply for a ‘grant of representation‘, which is known as ‘probate’.

 You can either apply for yourself, or use a lawyer to apply for you.